bentonam/build-your-first-couchbase-application/exercises/exercise2/exercise2-instructions.md

 }
 ```

-For your reference the data from the `getSiteBrands` method is used in the following views:
+For your reference the data from the `getBrands` method is used in the following views:

 - exercise2/view/layout/layout.header.cfm
 - exercise2/view/includes/sidebar.brands.cfm

 ---

-### Exercise 2.e - Retreive the Brands Config Document
+### Exercise 2.e - Retreive the Banners Config Document

 Open `exercise2/com/example/SiteService.cfc` in your IDE